yaovct/pcap2flowchart_web/README.md

-# pcap2flowchart: the pcap file convert to a flowchart figure
+# pcap2flowchart: the pcap file convert to a flowchart figure with a web mouseover interation.
-This program will read a signaling data with pcap format that contains SIP/RTP/DNS/Diameter/M2UA protocols and convert it to a call trace flowchart figure.
+This program is a server-site program.

-You need to install php-cli, php-gd, wireshark and gnuplot libraries at first. (see install/Dockerfile)
+The index.html contains two inputs of pcap filename and filtering string.

-The running command is as follows.
+After post methed activated, the program will read a signaling data with pcap format that contains SIP/RTP/DNS/Diameter/M2UA protocols and convert it to a call trace flowchart figure.

-Example:
+In addition, the mouseover event will be triggered once the signaling data is driven.

-php pcap2flow.php your_pcap_file [wireshark filter string]
+You need to install httpd, php-cli, php-gd, wireshark and gnuplot libraries at first. (see install/Dockerfile)

 The output filename will be a PNG format with the first timestamp of your_pcap_file.